pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-performance.md

 ---
-title: "Service Health"
+title: "Service Performance"
-metaTitle: "Tutorials | Pixie 101 | Service Health"
+metaTitle: "Tutorials | Pixie 101 | Service Performance"
-metaDescription: "Learn how to use Pixie to monitor service health."
+metaDescription: "Learn how to use Pixie to monitor service performance."
 order: 3
 ---